 The South Easterly winds are now blowing steadily.
 This means that August is pleasantly cool with temperatures averaging about 28 celsius.

 The slightly breezier conditions make it ideal for hiking, surfing and windsurfing.
-Although out to sea can start to be a little choppy, Island hoping between the islands is still very popular.
-Around the islands themselves the seas should still be fairly calm making for good snorkling, diving, fishing and island hoping between the 115 islands.
+Although out to sea is a little choppy, Island hoping between the islands is still very popular.
+Around the islands themselves the seas should still be fairly calm making for good diving and island hoping between the 115 islands.

 May - September is also the nesting season for Sooty terns and they can be seen by the thousands on Bird Island during August.

 A visit to La Digue is a must in August as the island celebrates The Feast of the Assumption of Mary on the 15th of August.
 Many Seychellois travel to La Digue to join the residents in this religious festival which includes a vibrant procession from a religious grotto to the church.
 A day of festivities follows.
-The main mode of transport on La Digue is still bicycles and ox carts.
+The main mode of transport on La Digue is still bicycles.

 Temperature between 26-30 degrees Celsius approximately